+c.
 Principal risks and uncertainties

-The board of trustees has assessed the major risks to which the trust is exposed, in particular those related to the operations and finances of the trust and each individual academy.
+The board of trustees has assessed the major risks to which the trust is exposed, in particular thos e related to the operations and finances of the trust and each individual academy.
 The trust has a risk register and also a trust Risk Management Policy which was approved by the board in 2019.
 The trustees have requested that risk is added to the agenda of every board meeting, as a standing item.

+The trust has a risk register, a trust risk management policy and now a Risk and Audit Committee, which was established in 2020 21.
 The trust has implemented systems to assess risks that the trust faces, especially in operational areas (e.g. in relation to teaching, standards, health and safety etc) and in relation to the control of finance.
 The trust has also introduced systems to minimise risk, including vetting staff and volunteers, premises management procedures and internal financial controls.
 Where significant financial risk still remains, the trust has ensured there is adequate insurance cover.

 The principal risks and uncertainties facing the academy trust are:

-Risk: an Ofsted inspection of any trust school results in a lower grading than the school's current grade.
+Risk that an Ofsted inspection of any trust school results in a lower grading than the school's current grade.
 Mitigation: All schools are regularly monitored, including via a structured two day annual review based on the Ofsted framework.
 The trust monitors any changes in the Ofsted framework in order to identify any changes required to internal processes.
 The trust employs the services of two Ofsted inspectors to support monitoring activity.

 Risk to the schools' ability to sustain high standards and results due to reduced central funding and/or inefficiency/inadequate financial control by the schools' leadership.
-Mitigation - The government has already forewarned of reduced future funding for school.
-The Trust mitigates this risk (which is outside school control) by staying abreast of government plans and through thorough advanced financial planning on a 3-year cycle.
-The Schools have policies and procedures in place to prevent fraud and mis-management, ensure value for money is achieved and takes into consideration national guidance and recommendations.
-The Trust's Finance Director has day-to-day responsibility for the Trust's financial affairs and monitors income and expenditure with the Head on a monthly basis.
+Mitigation The government has already forewarned of reduced future funding for school.
+The Trust mitigates this risk (which is outside school control) by staying abreast of government plans and through thorough advanced financial planning on a 3 year cycle.
+The Schools have policies and procedures in place to prevent fraud and mis management, ensure value for money is achieved and takes into consideration national guidance and recommendations.
+The Trust's Finance Director has day to day responsibility for the Trust's financial affairs and monitors income and expenditure with the Head on a monthly basis.

 Risk that the pension schemes are in significant deficit and that employer contributions increase and draw heavily on Trust funds, compromising their ability to investment in improvement.
-Mitigation - the pension scheme is devolved to the LGPS & TPS, employer contributions decided on the basis of actuarial records and outside school control.
+Mitigation the pension scheme is devolved to the LGPS & TPS, employer contributions decided on the basis of actuarial records and outside school control.
 Central administration of the scheme ensures correct employer contributions are defined.